Do I Need to Go to the Emergency Room for Strep Throat?

 Strep Throat Treatment in Quality Care ER

-If you are dealing with a minor medical emergency, or require one of our other services, please reach out to us at (903) 417-0886 or visit our center in Paris, Texas.
+If you are experiencing emergency signs and symptoms of strep throat, or require one of our other services, please reach out to us at (903) 417-0886 or visit our center in Paris, Texas.
 We serve patients in Greenville and the surrounding areas.